babycamel/advfish/licensing.md

-# The economic of fisheries licensing workshp
+# The economic of fisheries licensing workshop
 ## June 5-9 2023

 Breaks for morning and afternoon tea and lunch will occur